 Regarding its base size, this pyramid is one of the biggest in the world.
 The base goes all the way to the end of the town!
 I had the chance to actually go through the tunnels in the pyramid and it was so cool.
 While I’m not exactly a huge fan of small spaces, it was well worth it.
 If you do this, you will get to see a lot of other tunnels, but they are gated off.

 However, it gives you an idea of how many other places there are to explore within it.
 It also gives you some insight on how well they designed the inside of the pyramid.
 From the outside you can only see a bit of the pyramid because they built a chapel right on top of it!
 It’s a bright yellow church and a stunning view.

 Puebla Cable Car

-Possibly one of the greatest ways to experience Puebla and its architectural treasures is by cable car.
-We took it from The Exhibition Centre and were able to see the area they fought on for Cinco de Mayo.
-I was there when they were having their carnival!
-At 40 meters high we had the best views of some of the most beautiful parks, buildings, and Mexican landmarks in the city!
+Possibly one of the greatest ways to experience Puebla and to soak up its many architectural treasures is by cable car.
+We took it from The Exhibition Centre and saw a few notable stops along the way.
+We were able to see the area they fought in for Cinco de Mayo, called the Battle of Puebla.
+It was fought between France and Mexico in 1862, according to this ABC 7 article.

 Church of Santa Maria

 This church visit was a visual overload.
 There was just SO much to look at that my senses were in overdrive by the time we left!
 Unlike the Temple of Saint Francisco, the Church of Santa Maria actually appear rather plain from the outside.
 That won’t last for long, though…